kawu/hhu-dl-materials-2020/pretrained/README.md

 To integrate the fastText model in our dependency parser / POS tagger, we can follow one of two strategies:
-* Produce the fastText embeddings as part of the pre-processing
+* Produce the fastText embeddings as part of pre-processing
 * Calculate the fastText embeddings as part of the model

-In both cases, it is no longer necessary to encode the input words as integers (since the fastText model takes strings on input).
+In any case, it is no longer necessary to encode input words as integers (fastText models take strings on input).
 The second strategy is the only one that can be used if you want to adapt the embeddings (i.e. make them parameters of the neural model).
 Below we describe an implementation of the first strategy.

 #### Embedding during pre-processing

-Embedding during pre-processing means that we want to apply the fastText model to replace the words on input (strings):
+Embedding during pre-processing means that we want to apply the fastText model to replace the words on input:
 ```python
 # Input: a list of words
 Inp = List[Word]